Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in social experience

 \subsubsection{Issues associated with social application}

-\begin{itemize} \item \textbf{Untrusted applications.} Another purpose for modern OSN image sharing is to enjoy online photo-based applications or services, such as entertaining facial emotion recognition or ancillary life-loggers.
-These services usually require the use of automated recognition systems deployed in the cloud, where the image owner exercises little, if any, control \cite{cloudApplication2, cloudApplication3, cloudApplication5}.
-An untrusted application may perform excessive recognition beyond the user's authorization, in effect stealing information for commercial benefit from the photo. \begin{quote} \textit{Suppose Alice shares a street-view photo to a third-party visual localization application for live navigation.
-If there is no privacy protection mean, the application server can also access the location result and make unwanted commercial recommendations accordingly.} \end{quote} \end{itemize}
+\paragraph{\textbf{Third-party applications.}} One crucial purpose for modern OSN image sharing is to enjoy online third-party photo-based applications or services, such as facial emotion recognition or ancillary life loggers.
+These services usually employ automated recognition systems deployed in the cloud \cite{cloudApplication2, cloudApplication5}, where the image owner exercises little if any, control.
+An untrusted application may overstep its original access authority, performing excessive recognition beyond the user's request to steal personal information for commercial benefit \cite{Srivastava:2017:CUV:3131672.3131683}.